GPU-Acceleration of Parallel Unconditionally Stable Group Explicit Finite Difference Method: Implementation of the parallel scheme

 \section{Implementation of the parallel scheme}

-In this section, we intend to present a schematic view of multi-thread CPU and GPU implementation of the algorithm and deal with some parallel implementation techniques.
-As it was pointed, we chose Tavakoli's\cite{Davam.2007} scheme because of its 4 features: parallel platform, unconditionally stability, full explicitness and the capacity of extension to higher order dimensions.
+In this section, we present a schematic view of multi-thread CPU and GPU implementation of the algorithm and deal with some parallel techniques, for this aim.
+As we pointed, before, we chose Tavakoli's\cite{Davam.2007} scheme because of its 4 features: parallel platform, unconditionally stability, full explicitness and the capacity of extension to higher order dimensions.
 As the writer did not find any CPU-implementation report of the diffusion equation solution which satisfies these features, we decided to implement the solution in both CPU and GPU platforms.
-In spite of lots of researches which compare the GPU results with single-thread CPU results, we implemented the scheme, one time as a single-thread CPU process and the second time as a multi-thread CPU one, to have much-real comparison results.
-As the multi-thread implementation needs some excess techniques than what was described in description of the figure \ref{par_tav}, like synchronization, we assigned the rest of this section to satisfy this goal.\\ As we said, we are to present a schematic view of multi-thread CPU and GPU implementation of the algorithm.
+In spite of several researches which compare the GPU and single-thread CPU results, we implemented the scheme, one time as a single-thread and the second time as a multi-thread CPU process, to provide much-real comparison results.
+As the multi-thread implementation requires some extra techniques more than what we explained in description of the figure \ref{par_tav} (e.g. synchronization) we assigned the rest of this section to explain those techniques.\\ As we mentioned, we are going to present a schematic view of multi-thread CPU and GPU implementation of the algorithm.
 As both of the CPU and GPU multi-thread codes follow the same logic, we present a single pseudo-code for both.
 The figure \ref{mtpu} shows the implementation pseudo code.
-Each GPU or CPU thread should run a copy of the code and deal with a distinct finite difference scheme "Sub-Domain Couple", separately (Because of repeated use of sub-domain couple, we name it SDC).
+Each GPU or CPU thread should run a copy of the code and deal with a distinct finite difference scheme "Sub-Domain Couple" (SDC), separately.
 The SDCs are illustrated, between red lines, in figure \ref{par_tav_col}.\\